-the total inertia in the structure model (6%) relative to Landsat TM variables (13%) (Table 2).
+Ownership variables were not used in the species model, and accounted for a relatively small amount of the total inertia in the structure model (6%) relative to Landsat TM variables (13%) (Table 2).
 When ownership variables were excluded from the model, spatial predictions were patterned very similarly but less variation was explained, so we elected to retain ownership variables in the structure model.
-Because of the relatively low importance of ownership in the structure model, and because plots from a given ownership can be assigned as nearest neighbors for pixels of any ownership, we concluded that the relationships between ownership and structural elements of vegetation biodiversity reflected real differences and were not just an artifact of including ownership in the model.
+Because of the relatively low importance of ownership in the structure model, and because plots from a given ownership can be assigned as nearest neighbors for pixels of any ownership, we concluded that the relationships between ownership and structural elements of vegetation biodiversity reflected real differences and were not just an artefact of including ownership in the model.